Creamy White Bean Soup with Pancetta

 This post may contain affiliate links.
 Please read my disclosure policy.

-- White beans: Cannellini beans (sometimes called “white kidney beans”) are the ultimate Italian legume.
-A type of white bean that originated in Tuscany, they’re plump and creamy-textured when cooked.
-They taste mildly nutty and are so satisfying in soups.
+- White beans: Cannellini beans (sometimes called “white kidney beans”) are plump and creamy-textured when cooked, with a mildly nutty flavor that holds up well in a long simmer.
 You can use convenient canned beans or home-cooked cannellini beans to make this soup.

-- Pancetta: Pancetta is a type of fully-aged, unsmoked pork belly with a tasty balance of pork fat and meat.
-It adds a lot of flavor to the soup and classic Amatriciana sauce, with less fat than American-style bacon.
+- Pancetta: A fully-aged, unsmoked pork belly, it adds a lot of flavor to the soup with less fat than American-style bacon.
 I prefer to render the pancetta in a separate pan so that people can choose to enjoy a vegetarian soup.
 Plus, when it’s not soaked in the cooking broth the pancetta stays nice and crisp.
 You can buy cubed pancetta in vacuum sealed packages.
 If not, ask your deli counter to slice it into a 1/2-inch-thick slab (rather than thinly-sliced) so you can cut it into plump little cubes at home.

 Equipment